videlais/learning-javascript/chapter5/index.md

 )
 ```

 In these case, the callback function is called on every loop.
 However, there are also cases where a callback function would call another that would call another.
-In these cases, the callback functions would create a complicated and hard to debug.
+In these cases, the callback functions would create a complicated and hard to debug cycle, a "callback hell!"

 This becomes even more complicated when any function within the process takes longer than normal.
-There is no way to know, at any one, if there was a problem with a specific step or the overall process.
+There is no way to know, at any one step, if there was a problem with a specific code or the overall process.

 ## Waiting for a Future